CS5008Fall2025/midterm-report-AliyaSalmanova1/Report.md

 As we can see in the line graphs, the recursive version in Java is somewhat more costly than the version in C, and in general all the runtimes of the different approaches are more costly than the runtimes in C.

+The runtimes for the dynamic programming solution in C grows quicker than the iterative solution, and the iterative solution grows quicker than the dynamic programming one in Java.

 ## Language Analysis

 ### Language 1: C

 Like in the Java implementation, the recursive approach in C proves to be very inefficient in terms of runtime.
-The C implementation of the dynamic programming approach results in worse runtimes than the iterative approach.
 The iterative approach's runtimes are surprisingly good.
-The drawbacks of dynamic in programming in this case is that calloc is a costly function, as it takes time for the program to allocate n amount of memory, and initiate all the elements to 0.
+The drawbacks of dynamic programming in this case is that calloc is a costly function, as it takes time for the program to allocate n amount of memory, and initiate all the elements to 0.
 The bigger n, the more space the array needs, and the longer it takes C to allocate that memory.
 Another drawback for the dynamic programming approach is that, for n values that have already been calculated, we still need to recursively call the function again,